jananir77/vallur.github.com/_posts/2014-09-01-MemoryCompression copy.md

 <b>ReST</b> - <b>R</b>epresentational <b>S</b>tate <b>T</b>ransfer) over JSON (<b>J</b>ava<b>S</b>cript <b>O</b>bject <b>N</b>otation) is the 1st choice when we try to expose services to the outside world.
 Though in recent times Web Sockets are making developers think as a replacement as REST APIS are too chatty and increase the messages sent over the network.

-The community choose ReST over SOAP as ReST is further light weight and doesnot need to adhere to a specific schema like SOAP.
-ReST is light weight built on top of the http stateless protocol where it supports the operations of CRUD.
-In short it is no way different from how we write a servlet or any other webpage, in short just a browser is enough to communicate with ReST.
-The framework is more fine tuned for services that can be represented in the form of resources ex:- product will be a resource and we would suppot the below 4 operations on product with rest.
+The community choose ReST over SOAP or RPC as ReST is further light weight and doesnot need to adhere to a specific schema like SOAP.
+ReST is very light weight built on top of the http stateless protocol where it supports the operations of CRUD.
+In short it is no way different from how you do a write a servlet or any other webpage.
+The framework is more fine tuned for services that can be represented in the form of resources :- product will be a resource and we would suppot the below 4 operations on product with rest.

 <b>C</b>reate, <b>R</b>ead, <b>U</b>pdate, <b>D</b>elete operations can be used to access a resource using the html methods POST, GET, PUT and DELETE to do the respective operation.